HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2ControlStream.class/README.md

-A HTTP2ControlStream is responsible for the communication of http2 connection which is not send over http2 streams.
-That is the communication that concerns the whole connection and not only a request/response cycle.
+An HTTP2ControlStream is responsible for the communication of an HTTP2 connection which is not send over HTTP2 streams.
+This communication concerns the whole connection and not only a request/response cycle.